jdhirst/veneration/README.txt

-Reverence - REVERse ENgineered Cache Explorer
+Reverence-py3 - REVERse ENgineered Cache Explorer

-Copyright (C)2003-2015 by Jamie "Entity" van den Berge All rights reserved.
+This is an updated version of the original Reverence tool developed by Jamie van den Berge.
+All credits go to the original author.

+The reason for this project is to provide Python3 and modern Wine compatibility to allow this tool to function correctly on modern systems.

 Reverence is an advanced EVE Online cache/bulkdata handling toolkit for Python.

 LICENSE
 =======
 Reverence is distributed under the terms of the BSD license (see the file LICENSE.txt included with the distribution).

 FEATURES
 ========